 About me

-I am a researcher (Research Officer for National Defense) at Agency for Defense Development in Daejeon, South Korea.
+I am a Research Officer at Agency for Defense Development in Daejeon, South Korea.

 More details on my research projects can be found on the RESEARCH.